TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 After the payment is made the quantity of products available on stock should be immediately updated, which means that the number of units sold in the recent transaction should be subtracted.

-Products quantity before making a sale.
+Product quantity before making a sale.

 ![Manual testing](documentation/testing/add_to_basket02.jpg)